paul-hammant/tbd/content/alternative-branching-models/index.md

 ![](/images/cascade2.png)

-Remember, the merges are never cherry picks in this model - they are sweeps of everything not merged yet (or upto an chosen commit number in order to make it more bite sized).
+Remember, the merges are never cherry-picks in this model - they are sweeps of everything not merged yet (or upto an chosen commit number in order to make it more bite sized).

 Of course only larger organizations have to worry